Govinda1945/totalitycorp-frontend-challenge/README.md

-# totalitycorp-frontend-challenge
+## <a href='https://linkdin-by-govinda-2022.netlify.app/' target='_blank'>LIVE DEMO</a>

+## Description
 This is the ReactJS LinkedIn Clone which is build by using react js and css.
 It contains components like header, footer, left, right and main.

 It is an mobile responsive website.

+## <a href='' target='_blank'>Code is Available here</a>